puppetlabs/puppet-docs/source/pe/3.7/razor_brownfield.markdown

 ## How Catastrophic Data Loss Can Occur

 Before we talk about ways to avoid overwriting your machines, it's a good idea to understand how it can happen.
-Razor is designed to find and register the presence of nodes that boot up on your network.
-When Razor objects -- repos, brokers, tasks and policies -- have been created and are ready to provision, Razor evaluates the nodes it finds against its policies and determines whether the node is a match for the the policy.
+Razor is designed to find and register nodes that boot up on your network.
+When Razor objects &#8212; repos, brokers, tasks and policies &#8212; have been created and are ready to provision, Razor evaluates the nodes it finds against its policies and determines whether the node is a match for the the policy.
 If it is, then Razor provisions that node.
 It won't recognize that a node is already installed unless you register the node (as described below).
 If a node matches, then it's provisioned.

 This is why we recommend that you test out Razor on a separate virtual environment before you begin provisioning in your production environment.
 That way, you'll have a better idea how to manage Razor around your existing machines.